fkie/field_test_tool/README.md

 ### **5.2.
 FTT ROS interface**

+The FTT ROS node was originally implemented in Python and then ported to C++ in order to improve the processing performance.
+In particular, the processing of map messages and TFs was found to be very computationally intensive for the Python script.
+The decision was made to keep both nodes, because the Python node still offers some extra functionality that was not considered useful enough to transfer to the new implementation.

-The following command launches the ROS data collector for sending the operation mode, ros images, GPS position, local map and base link position data.
+The following command launches the ROS data collector (C++ implementation by default) for sending the operation mode, GPS position, local map and base link position data.
 Additionally, the rosbridge_server's rosbrige_websocket launcher file will be executed, allowing direct communication between the ROS environment and the web application.

 ```bash
 roslaunch ftt_ros_interface ftt_ros.launch
 ```
 The launch file will load the parameters in the YAML file of the package's configuration folder (details below) and then run the ROS node.
-This node will initially only advertise three configuration services (_/set_ftt_logging_, _/get_ftt_logging_, _/save_ftt_params_) and subscribe to two debug topics (_download_image_, _download_map_).
+This node will initially only advertise three configuration services (_/set_ftt_logging_, _/get_ftt_logging_, _/save_ftt_params_).
+If the Python implementation is used, it will also subscribe to two debug topics (_download_image_, _download_map_).

 The service "/set_ftt_logging" is used to start or stop the POSTing of data to the FTT server/database, the service "/get_ftt_logging" returns the current state of logging activity (active: true or inactive: false), and "/save_ftt_params" can be used to store the - potentially updated - node's parameters in the ROS parameters server, back to the YAML configuration file.